ben/talks/robotslong/index.md

 ![fit autoplay loop](images/guys.mov)

 ^ Here's what we came up with.
 If our Slack bot hears you use the word "guys", he'll take you aside and have a private conversation with you, and gently explain what the problem is with that word.
-There's even a way to tell the robot to shut the hell up about it.
+This is what we settled on after a couple of iterations.

 ^ The response from this was interesting, there were a couple of major themes.
-I had a few conversations with men where they'd say "well, when I use that word I mean it in a gender-neutral way," which is exactly the problem we were trying to correct, because not everyone _hears_ it that way.
+I had a couple conversations with men where they'd say "well, when I use that word I mean it in a gender-neutral way," which is exactly the problem we were trying to correct, because not everyone _hears_ it that way.

+^ The first couple of iterations of this did a public callout, like the 18F implementation did, and during that period I got a few people telling me how great this feature was, that it had been bugging them for a long time, but they didn't want to be the language police on their team.

-^ But the most interesting response I got was from our office in Australia.
-I mentioned before that the semantics of the word "guys" is dependent on culture.
+^ But the most interesting response I got was from our office in Melbourne.
 It turns out that in Australia, 'guys' truly is a gender-neutral term, their entire team agreed.
 But as part of that discussion, certain other terms were retired from use in their office.

-^ I want to hammer on this a bit.
-Because of a tiny bit of code I wrote, a team in Australia had a real conversation, as a team, about making sure they didn't inadvertently hurt each other with casual language, and _fixed the problem_.
-This was _way_ beyond the design goals for this little plugin, and I was super thrilled when they told me.
-Tell me this isn't like one of your life goals, for your code to have this kind of impact on even one person.
-I'm pretty proud of this one.
+^ Now maybe I'm being a little silly about this, but this reaction was kind of profound for me.
+Again, I don't know how it is here, but in the US these days, you don't just tell someone that something they're doing is a tiny bit hurtful.
+They get mad, and call you names.
+But I wrote a tiny piece of code that _made people think about their behavior_, and have a real conversation with their teammates about a sensitive subject.
+That was _way_ beyond the design goals for this little chat plugin, and I'm pretty proud of it.

 ---

 # [fit] `!shut up about guys`

 ^ The downside was that some people got annoyed.
-The command to make the robot just leave you alone came out of this.
-Some of those "interesting conversations" I said I had got a little bit heated.
-I mostly convinced everyone this was a good move all around, but I don't really want to be the language police, so I wouldn't try to tackle anything more controversial than "guys."
+There's a command to make the robot just leave you alone, and that came out of this.
+Some of those "interesting conversations" I had got a little bit heated.
+I convinced most everyone this was a good move in the end, but in order to avoid being the language police, I'd think really carefully about doing this with anything more controversial than "guys."

 ---